ROMANIA AT A GLANCE

 - Bucharest is safe, but here’s the usual safety precautions: be aware of pickpockets and scam artists

 - Recommended tip is about 10%

-- You will find ATM cash machines frequently (especially in the city center)
+- You will find ATM cash machines frequently, no need to worry (especially in the city centers)